zhetai/motia/README.md

   <hr>
 </div>

 Motia lets developers create, test, and deploy production-ready AI agents in minutes, in a framework that will feel familar to software engineering teams.
-Write your agent logic in the languages you love, the dependencies you already use.
+Write your agent logic in the languages and package you know and love.
 Visualize execution in real-time, and deploy without DevOps headaches.

 ## The Problem Motia Solves
 Building production-grade AI agents is tough.
 You're usually forced to choose: